 - There are no formal entry requirements but you should typically have had a break from full time education of at least two years and be able to demonstrate an aptitude for science.
 Life skills, experience and maturity are important

 - Communication and Numeracy skills are essential.
-An entrance test will be used to support this and your personal statement on the application form is important
+An entrance test will be used to support this

 - One suitable reference.